-Calcium is essential for maintaining the necessary level of bone mass to support the structures of the body.
-The body is constantly using calcium for the heart, blood, muscles and nerves.
-Calcium is also lost through normal bodily processes such as waste and the shedding of hair, fingernails, sweat and skin.
+Calcium is the most common mineral in the body, primarily found in bones and teeth.
+It is essential for maintaining the bone mass necessary to support the skeleton.
+The body is also constantly using calcium in muscle and nerve functions as well as to carry out functions in the heart.
+Most calcium is lost through normal bodily processes in the kidneys and colon, with minor amounts lost through sweat and the shedding of hair, fingernails, and skin.

 Dietary Sources of Calcium

 By eating a diet that includes adequate amounts of the following nutritional foods, patients can maintain a healthy level of calcium through diet alone and without the use of supplements:

 - Dairy products (yogurt, cheese and especially milk)

 - Dark green leafy vegetables (spinach, broccoli and kale)